Appellation d'origine protégée (Switzerland)

 In the past, the appellation d'origine contrôlée certification was used for both wines and other food products.
 In 2013, to match the system of the European Union, the appellation d'origine contrôlée was replaced by the appellation d'origine protégée for agricultural products other than wine.

 Geographical indications and traditional specialities in Switzerland

 The appellation d'origine protégée (AOP, protected designation of origin) certifies that "everything, from the raw material to the processing and the final product, comes from one clearly defined region of origin".

 The indication géographique protégée (IGP, protected geographical indication) certifies that products were "either manufactured, processed or prepared at their place of origin".

-The appellation d'origine contrôlé (AOC, controlled designation of origin) certifies wines.
+The appellation d'origine contrôlée (AOC, controlled designation of origin) certifies wines.